ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 #### Upgrading firmware and drivers
 {: #vc_vsphere_upgrade-procedure-addtl-nic}

 You might need to update your firmware and drivers to a version that is compatible with vSphere 6.7 on the ESXi servers.
-Check your firmware and drivers versions and compare them to the [Product compatibility guide](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-comp-guide).
-If required, complete the necessary upgrades.
+Check your firmware and drivers versions and if required, complete the necessary upgrades.

 #### Setting the Enhanced vMotion Compatibility mode to Intel Skylake
 {: #vc_vsphere_upgrade-procedure-addtl-evc}